Fergarram/research-vault/🗂 OS Research/📝 OS Research.md

-%%
-NOTE: This document is just a brain dump of ideas.
+%%NOTE: This document is just a brain dump of ideas.%%
-%%

-## Research Outline
+## Outline

-## Local-first Pro Tools and OS
+## Local-first OS for pros

-## Possible Business Model
+## Ideas for a business model

 ## Final thoughts